hmathurdminc/smartcitypoc/Realtime-Analytics/Readme.md

 ***Documented Algorithms***

-- [X] Air Quality Weather Pattern Stream Analytics query All the Smart City weather sensor events/data sent to Azure IoT hub will be monitored in real-time for minimum temperature per 60-second window and display results if the minimum temperature is below 40F in real-time.
-This will be achieved by leveraging Azure Stream Analytic queries.
+- [X] Air Quality Weather Pattern Stream Analytics query.

+All the Smart City's weather sensor data transmitted to Azure IoT hub will be monitored in real-time for minimum temperature of 40F in every 60-second window.
+Stream Anaytics queries will be leveraged to monitor Data Input and alert if the minimum temperature is below 40F in real-time.

-Below is an example code to monitor all the events on the IoT hub and display temperatures based on real-time events.
+Below is an example code(query) to monitor all the events on the IoT hub and display temperatures based on real-time events.

 ```
 ----------------------------------------------------------------------------------------------------------------------------------------